 The tax rate is set based on the amount of revenue needed for the Town's budget.
-Your assessed property value, Alberta School Foundation Fund (ASF) and Mosquito Creek Fund (MSF) are all added to equal your total property taxes for the year.
+Your assessed property value, Alberta School Requisition Fund (School) and Seniors Requisition Fund (Seniors) are all added to equal your total property taxes for the year.

-TAXES OWED + ASFF + MCF = TOTAL TAXES TO BE PAID
+Taxes Required for Municipality + School + Seniors = TOTAL TAXES TO BE PAID

 Disagree with your property assessment?

 All property owners are entitled to information regarding the assessment of their property.
 If you have any concerns or questions regarding your assessment, book an appointment with the Town's assessor.
-The Town of Nanton is required to use a third party assessor, as mandated by the Municipal Government Act; Benchmark Assessment Consultants Inc.
+The Town of Nanton is required to use a third party assessor, as mandated by the Municipal Government Act.
+We use Benchmark Assessment Consultants Inc.